 Screenings and Events

-Contact us at email@example.com to show past screenings for your institution or organization.
+Contact us at firstname.lastname@example.org to organize a screening at your institution or organization.

 NOV.
 10, 2016 – BORINQUENEER DAY AT NORTHAMPTON COMMUNITY COLLEGE (Bethlehem, PA)

 In honor of Hispanic Heritage Month, Northampton Community College, 3835 Green Pond Road, Bethlehem, Pennsylvania, will be celebrating the service of the 65th Infantry Regiment with various activities.
 Two screenings of the documentary film “The Borinqueneers” for the student population will take place at 8:00am and again at 9:30am at the Lipkin Theatre.
 There will be a brief question-and-answer session after each screening with filmmaker Noemi Figueroa Soulet and possibly some Borinqueneer veterans.